Obama to send 1,500 more troops to Iraq as campaign expands

 FIGHTING IN ANBAR PROVINCE

-Officials said one location to which military advisors would soon travel was western Anbar province, bordering Syria, where Islamic State fighters are on the offensive.
+Officials said one location to which military advisers would soon travel was western Anbar province, bordering Syria, where Islamic State fighters are on the offensive.

 Iraq's main military divisions in Anbar have been hit hard.
 At least 6,000 Iraqi soldiers were killed through June and double that number have deserted, according to medical and diplomatic sources.